stephenafamo/knowledgebase/README.md

 	PrimaryColor string

 	// An optional logo that will be displayed on the sidebar
 	// A link to the image is needed.
-Should be square Logo string
+Should be square.
+Will be used as the src
+	// A data URI can be used
+	Logo template.URL

 	InHead, BeforeBody, AfterBody template.HTML